 Addison United Certified Athletic Trainer

-If you have a sports injury you would like to have checked out, our Athletic Trainer is available free of charge Tuesday and Wednesday evening at the Vergennes Union High School 3-6 PM during our 2020 spring season.
+If you have a sports injury you would like to have checked out, our Athletic Trainer, Emma, is available free of charge Monday through Friday afternoon at the Vergennes Union High School 3-6 PM during our 2020 spring season.
 Health & Safety

 Addison United Soccer Club is committed to injury prevention, and moreover, treatment for all our soccer players.
 We introduced athletic training coverage Spring 2016 at the Vergennes Union High School (VUHS).
-We have contracted with PT360 to provide certified AT (Certified Athletic Training) coverage for our soccer athletes twice a week.
-Service will be available twice a week during spring practice season.
+We have contracted with an independent ATC to provide certified AT (Certified Athletic Training) coverage for our soccer athletes during the spring season.
+Service will be available Monday through Friday during spring outdoor practice season.

 Services will primarily be consulting services for injury evaluation and assessments, concussion management, rehabilitation recommendations, and return to play decisions.
 Addison United athletes will only be permitted to see the certified AT during the allotted time.
 Please plan accordingly, when coming from another Addison United practice venue.
 The certified AT will communicate any visit/activity to the player’s coach.
 The coach will talk to the parent.